 Recently, I finished reading The $100 Startup by Chris Guillebeau.
 I’ve heard so much about the book that I needed to get it on my reading list, and I’m glad that I did.

-Chris Guillebeau had met people throughout this career as an entrepreneur that had very interesting stories about how they started up and managed to grow a successful business.
-He decided to start interviewing people, listening to their stories, and recording the information.
+Chris Guillebeau met people throughout this career as an entrepreneur who had very interesting stories about how they started up and grew successful businesses.
+He started interviewing people, listening to their stories, and recording the information.
 He then compiled this book together with his findings, and injected his own knowledge and interpretations.

 What you end up with is a compilation of entrepreneurs explaining how they built businesses, and succeeded in the face of bad economies, tough government structures, and just plain hard lives.